timarkh/uniparser-grammar-classical-armenian/README.md

 # Classical Armenian morphological analyzer
-This is a rule-based morphological analyzer for Classical Eastern Armenian.
+This is a rule-based morphological analyzer for Classical Armenian (``xcl``).
 It is based on a formalized description of literary Classical Armenian morphology and uses [uniparser-morph](https://github.com/timarkh/uniparser-morph) for parsing.
 It performs full morphological analysis of Classical Armenian words (lemmatization, POS tagging, grammatical tagging, glossing).

 ## How to use
 ### Python package